sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 1. RUNNING LOTRO COMPANION
 ==========================
-You'll need a Java Runtime Environment for Java 6.
-LOTRO Companion shall run on Windows and Linux.
+LOTRO Companion shall run on Windows, MacOS and Linux.
-Mac OS has not been tested but hopefully it will work since its pure Java code.
+LOTRO Companion runs with Java.
+So you'll need a JRE.
+In the Windows distribution, a 64bit Java 8 runtime is provided.

 1.1 Windows
 -----------
-Run the "LotroCompanion.exe" file.
+Run the "LotRO Companion.exe" file.
-It will check if you have a suitable Java Runtime Environment and link you to the Oracle site to download/install one if needed.
-This executable will check 32-bit JRE only, so if you have a 64-bit JRE, it will not be found.

 1.2 Linux
 ---------
-Set the executable flag on the LotroCompanion.sh file.
+Set the executable flag on the LotroCompanion.sh file, if needed.
 Run the companion.sh file to launch LOTRO Companion.

 1.3 Internet connection